 Anesthetic “sleep” is quite different from normal sleep because the potent medications affect every organ of the body.
 Achieving and maintaining the desired effect requires continuous monitoring and adjustment.
-An anesthesiologist has the experience and knowledge to decide which agents are best for the patient and to administer them in a safe manner as possible.
+An anesthesiologist has the experience and knowledge to decide which agents are best for the patient and to administer them in as safe a manner as possible.

 Before surgery, a medical history and physical examination may be performed to be sure the patient is sufficiently healthy for anesthesia.
 Instructions will be given to stop eating and drinking for a period preceding the surgery.
 Further instructions about taking any oral prescription medications should also be provided.
 The staff, nurses, and doctors will try to make the hospital experience a positive one.
 The patient and any family members should be encouraged to ask questions.

-It is important to know if any blood relatives had serious problems with anesthesia such as a high fever (malignant hyperthermia) or not breathing, as some of these problems can be hereditary.
+They can.
+It is important to know if any blood relatives have had serious problems with anesthesia such as a high fever (malignant hyperthermia) or not breathing, as some of these problems can be hereditary.
 Relatives may have had nausea with anesthesia.
 Nausea is also common after strabismus surgery but medications to ease the discomfort are available.

 In general, the patient should not eat food for eight hours or drink anything, even water, for four hours before surgery.
 The stomach must be empty to avoid possible anesthesia complications.
-The hospital staff will provide specific instructions about what time the patient stop eating and drinking.
+The hospital staff will provide specific instructions about what time the patient should stop eating and drinking.

 Generally, all family members are asked to wait in a specified area outside the operating area while the patient is taken on a gurney to the operating room.
 For adults with special needs, some hospitals may have policies permitting family members to be with the patient during the time he or she is going to sleep in the operating room or waking up in the recovery room.
 Ask the doctor about specific policies at the hospital where the procedure will be performed.

-Once the surgery is complete, the tube is removed and normal breathing resumes.
+Once the surgery is complete, the breathing tube is removed and normal breathing resumes.
 The patient is then transferred from the operating room to the recovery room and over the next hour or so gradually wakes up.
-During this time the patient is often groggy and confused but receives supportive care and reassurance from the recovery room staff who are also monitoring the heart rate, blood pressure, and respiration.
+During this time the patient is often groggy and confused but receives supportive care and reassurance from the recovery room staff, who are also monitoring the patient’s heart rate, blood pressure, and breathing.
 During the next few hours the patient will still be sleepy and may have a lowered tolerance for discomfort or pain.
 Additional reassurance and the use of mild pain medications are helpful when needed.
 Many adults can be back to normal activities by the next day, although frequently the doctor will advise exercise and work limitations for several days after surgery.